pqabelian/abewallet/docs/Abewallet-English.md

 - At the node side, port 8667 as the default port is used to listen for connections and requests, at the same time,  `rpcuser`, `rpcpass`  and certificates is used to  provide identity authentication capabilities.

 - At the wallet side, port 8665 as the default port is used to listen for connections and requests, at the same time,  `username`, `password`  and certificates is used to  provide identity authentication capabilities.
-At the same time,  the wallet establishes a connection with the node by specifying `abecusername` and `abecpassword`, IP address of abelian node, and its certificate.
+At the same time,  the wallet establishes a connection with the node by specifying `abecrpcuser` and `abecrpcpass`, IP address of abelian node, and its certificate.

 ​	NOTE:

-- If `abecusername` and `abecpassword` are not specified, the `username` and  `password` are used instead.【TODO discard the bind, rename abecusername/abecpassword to abecrpcuser/abecrpcpass, username/password to rpcuser/rpcpass 】
+- If `abecrpcuser` and `abecrpcpass` are not specified, the `username` and  `password` are used instead.【TODO discard the bind, rename abecrpcuser/abecrpcpass to abecrpcuser/abecrpcpass, username/password to rpcuser/rpcpass 】

 - If the wallet runs in the same machine, the `cafile` and `rpcconnect` don't need to be set.